neljasonhaw/ReproductionNumber/README.md

 * Does not have a standard format for the cells - the dates are all encoded inconsistently
 * Has merged cells horizontally and vertically
 * "Flattens" the tests together with the cases
-* Has colored cells but no explanation - in this case, the yellow ones were the latest reported cases (in this hypothetical case, it is Oct 2) and then the rest of the rows have no indication of when they were reported
+* Has colored cells but no explanation - in this case, the yellow ones were the latest reported cases (in this hypothetical case, it is Oct 2) and the rest of the rows have no indication of when they were reported

 We should split the data into two tables: one where each row is a case, another where each row is a test.
 The two tables are linked by a common, static ID.
 A tidy data version of the file above could look something like this instead: